On cobordism maps on periodic Floer homology: Introduction

-In \cite{H1}, M. Hutchings proposed an invariant $HP(Y, \omega_{\phi}, J , \Gamma, \Lambda_P)$ for the triple $(\Sigma, \phi, \omega_{\Sigma})$ which is the so-called periodic Floer homology, abbreviated as PFH.
-Here $J$ is a generic almost complex structure, $\Gamma \in H_1(Y, \mathbb{Z})$, and $\Lambda_P$ is the local coefficient.
-Roughly speaking, the chain complex of $HP(Y, \omega_{\phi}, J , \Gamma, \Lambda_P)$ is generated by periodic orbits, and its differential is defined by counting the ECH index one holomorphic currents.
-PFH is shown to be well defined by M.Hutchings and C.H.Taubes in \cite{HT1} and \cite{HT2}.
-Like Heegrard Floer homology and embedded contact homology, PFH is also isomorphic to a version of Seiberg Witten cohomology.
+In \cite{H1}, M. Hutchings proposes an invariant $HP_*(Y, \omega_{\phi}, \Gamma, J, \Lambda_P)$ for the pair $(Y, \omega_{\phi})$ which is so-called periodic Floer homology, abbreviated as PFH.
+Here $J$ is a generic almost complex structure, $\Gamma \in H_1(Y, \mathbb{Z})$, and $\Lambda_P$ is a local coefficient.
+Roughly speaking, the chain complex of $HP(Y, \omega_{\phi}, \Gamma, J, \Lambda_P)$ is generated by periodic orbits, and its differential is defined by counting holomorphic currents with ECH index one.
+PFH is shown to be well defined by Hutchings and Taubes in \cite{HT1} and \cite{HT2}.
+PFH is a sister version of a more well-known invariant called embedded contact homology, abbreviated as ECH.
+In Tuabes' series of papers \cite{Te1}, \cite{Te2}, \cite{Te3}, \cite{Te4} and \cite{Te5}, he shows that ECH is isomorphic to Seiberg Witten cohomology.
+Likewise, periodic Floer homology is also isomorphic to a version of Seiberg Witten cohomology.